 Tartelette in Bloom: If you prefer something that is more neutral and everyday oriented, has rosy tones, and is not TOTALLY matte, then the Tartelette in Bloom will be great for you.
 Keep in mind that while the shades in this palette blend much more easily than the original Tartelette, there is a ton of fall out and the wear time is not as good.

 Which Do I Prefer?

 I find that the shade range in the new Tartelette in Bloom is one that I lean more towards because it’s more neutral.
 Rosy shades are also so trendy right now that it’s hard not to be drawn towards them.
 I also love how much easier it is to blend the shades in the Tartelette in Bloom vs. the original Tartelette.
-That having been said, I’m not impressed with how quickly the shadows inside the in Bloom fade.
+That having been said, I’m not impressed with how quickly the shadows inside the in Bloom fade without a primer.
 I also don’t feel as though the in Bloom offers as much versatility in terms of color range.
-Therefore, it’s my recommendation that if you are just looking for a new palette, check out the Too Faced Chocolate Bon Bons; or, if you want a good matte palette, look into the Shade+Light Eye Contour Palette from Kat Von D.
+And the purples in the Tartelette are some of my favorites of all time.
+So it’s tough!
+But I do love the In Bloom just a bit more (for quick and easy everyday use).

 This post is not sponsored.
 Some links may be affiliate links.